Faculty Program in Environment (54 credits)

 One of the following science courses (varies according to domain; the following are examples ONLY):

 or equivalent (e.g., CEGEP objectives Biology 00UK, Chemistry 00UL, Physics 00UR).

-Students are required to complete the pre-/co-requisite courses by the end of their U1 year.
-These 100-level courses, if taken exclusively for the purpose of fulfilling this program pre- or co-requisite requirement, may be taken using the Satisfactory/Unsatisfactory option.
-Contact Kathy Roulet, the MSE Program Advisor for more information.
+Students should complete the pre-/co-requisite courses by the end of their U1 year.
+These 100-level courses, if taken exclusively for the purpose of fulfilling this program pre- or co-requisite requirement, may be taken using the Satisfactory/Unsatisfactory Option.
+Contact Kathy Roulet, the MSE Program Adviser for more information.

 See also Information for students for details concerning: